Grant MacDonald – Bio

 I continue to work on a part-time basis mostly in a coaching capacity.
 I have put some of my expertise to work serving as an ArtsVest mentor.
 This has provided me with the chance to meet (via Zoom) with board and staff members of nearly a dozen small arts organizations including, for example, a local community arts council, a community museum and a theatre group.

 I grew up in Saint John, New Brunswick, attended Saint John High School, the University of New Brunswick, Dalhousie and the University of Toronto.
-I am married to Susan and have two lovely adult daughters and, as of 2020, our first grandchildren.
+I am married to Susan and have two lovely adult daughters and, as of 2024, 4 grandchildren all under 5.
 We also have a dog, a lively 10-year old border collie, Gracie.
 I also enjoy biking, hiking, canoeing, gardening, and cooking.

 Editors Note: Non-profit, nonprofit or not-for-profit?
 The spelling of the term varies.
 In Canada, non-profit is most common although the more emphatic term, not-for-profit is also used.
 Nonprofit, without the hyphen, is decidedly American.
 I do not think it really matters beyond consistency.
 Terms like voluntary sector, the social sector, the community sector, the third sector (some UK influence here) and others also get used.
 I am sticking with non-profit.